2017 Land Rover Discovery

 This review was written by a member of Edmunds' editorial team of expert car reviewers.
 Our team drives every car you can buy.
 We put the vehicles through rigorous testing, evaluating how they drive and comparing them in detail to their competitors.

 We're also regular people like you, so we pay attention to all the different ways people use their cars every day.
 We want to know if there's enough room for our families and our weekend gear and whether or not our favorite drink fits in the cupholder.
 Our editors want to help you make the best decision on a car that fits your life.

-Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2017 Land Rover Discovery for sale near Ashburn VA.
-There are currently 78 new and 21 used and CPO 2017 Discoverys listed for sale in your area, with list prices as low as 48999 and mileage as low as 0.
+Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2017 Land Rover Discovery for sale near.
+There are currently 12 new 2017 Discoveries listed for sale in your area, with list prices as low as $63,943 and mileage as low as 0 miles.
 Simply research the type of car you're interested in and then select a car from our massive database to find cheap vehicles for sale near you.
-Once you have identified a vehicle you're interested in, check the Carfax and autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2017 Land Rover Discovery.
-Then select Edmunds special offers, perks, deals, and incentives to contact the dealer of your choice and save up to 8361 on a new, used, or CPO 2017 Discovery available from one of 2630 dealerships in your area.
+Once you have identified a used vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2017 Land Rover Discovery.
+Then select Edmunds special offers, perks, deals, and incentives to contact the dealer of your choice and save up to $8,673 on a used or CPO 2017 Discovery available from a dealership near you.

 Can't find a new 2017 Land Rover Discoverys you want in your area?
 Consider a broader search.

 Find a new Land Rover Discovery for sale - 12 great deals out of 16 listings starting at $23,033.

 Find a new Land Rover for sale - 5 great deals out of 15 listings starting at $11,721.